ipfs/kubo/docs/debug-guide.md

 ### Analyzing vars and memory statistics

 The output is JSON formatted and includes badger store statistics, the command line run, and the output from Go's [runtime.ReadMemStats](https://golang.org/pkg/runtime/#ReadMemStats).
 The [MemStats](https://golang.org/pkg/runtime/#MemStats) has useful information about memory allocation and garbage collection.

+### Tracing

+Experimental tracing via OpenTelemetry suite of tools is available.
+See `tracing/doc.go` for more details.

 ### Other